AminMal/gen/README.md

 It's not much convenient to create a person generator struct, and implement the functions and the logic from scratch.
 We should be able to compose already-existing generators to get a new one.
 In gen, there are two ways of doing this:

 1. Putting a small effort and create them using functions.
-2. Rely on reflection, and gen does the trick for you .
+2. Rely on reflection, and gen does the trick for you.

 Both of them would work, the first approach might take a little bit of coding and functional programming involved, but surely it's worth the safety.
 Let's take a look at an example of each of them.

 Note that the `Person` struct here is a simple struct, the case might be different in your codebase!

 ## Safe way to compose generators ##
-So given the `Person` struct as above, we can create the person generator as follow, using `UsingGen` and `Using` functions:
+So given the `Person` struct as above, we can create the person generator as follows, with `UsingGen` and `Using` functions:
 ```go
 nameGen := gen.OneOf("Bob", "April")
 ageGen := gen.Between(10, 90)